 Add into the mix the involved curing process of every Iberico ham, which involves salting the ham after slaughter and then leaving it to cure for up to four years, and it’s no wonder it’s one of the most purchased and eaten hams in the world.

-For more about what Iberico ham is, watch this excellent video from Julian Martin.
+For more about what Iberico ham is, watch this excellent video from La Tienda.
 They are one of Spain’s most popular companies when it comes to Iberico ham and Iberico ham products.